Tayvion Robinson

 Tayvion Robinson (born October 1, 2000) is an American professional football wide receiver.
 He played college football for the Virginia Tech Hokies and the Kentucky Wildcats.

-Early life and high school
+Early life

 Robinson attended high school at Frank W. Cox.
 Coming out of high school, Robinson held offers from schools such as Maryland, Ohio State, Nebraska, Virginia, and South Carolina.
 Robinson ultimately decided to commit to play college football for the Virginia Tech Hokies.

 College career

 Virginia Tech

 In Robinson's freshman season with the Hokies in 2019, he totaled 31 receptions for 404 yards and a touchdown, while also adding 132 rushing yards.
 In the 2020 season, Robinson made 38 catches for 592 yards and three touchdown, while also rushing for 48 yards.
 During the 2021 season, Robinson tallied 44 receptions for 559 yards and five touchdowns.
 After the conclusion of the 2021 season, Robinson decided to enter the NCAA transfer portal.

 Robinson finished his career at Virginia Tech with 113 receptions for 1,155 yards and nine touchdowns, while also rushing for 227 yards in 29 carries.